MalachiHibbins/IMU/LabBook.md

     \hat{m}_n = \alpha \hat{m}_{k-1} + (1 - \alpha) z_k \tag{1.3}
 \]

-This is an example of an recursive (average) filter.
+This is an example of an recursive (average) filter. hello